canonical/cloud-init/doc/rtd/topics/instancedata.rst

   'security sensitive'.
 Only the keys listed here will be redacted from instance-data.json for non-root users.

-* **cfg**: Merged cloud-init 'system_config' from `/etc/cloud/cloud.cfg` and
+* **ci_cfg**: Merged cloud-init 'system_config' from `/etc/cloud/cloud.cfg`
-  `/etc/cloud/cloud-cfg.d`.
-Be wary, if the image includes sensitive cloud configuration such as passwords on the filesystem, that data could be present here.
+  and  `/etc/cloud/cloud-cfg.d`.
+Values under this key could contain sensitive information such as passwords, so it is included in the **sensitive-keys** list which is only readable by root.

 * **ds**: Datasource-specific metadata crawled for the specific cloud platform.
 It should closely represent the structure of the cloud metadata